 - Writing Workshop

-The District 62 Literacy curriculum is based on Illinois State Standards, Illinois Performance Descriptors, and the Illinois Reading and Writing Assessment Frameworks.
+The District 62 Literacy curriculum is based on the New Illinois Learning Standards (CCSS) and the PARCC Assessment Framework.

 Please contact Sylvia Roe, Administrative Assistant to the Department of Curriculum and Instruction, or call (847) 824-1276.